maubibl/maucorpus/README.md

 See the file at “`R/checks.R`” for some of the checks.
 Edit and add checks there.

-Checks using Python can be used too, through reticulate, for example.
+Checks using Python can be used too, through `reticulate`, for example.

 ## Running the API locally